lav45/yii2-settings/README.md

          */
         'configFile' => [
             'class' => 'lav45\settings\Settings',

+            // Be used for data serialization
+            'serializer' => ['serialize', 'unserialize'],

             'storage' => [
                 'class' => 'lav45\settings\storage\FileStorage',
                 // it is desirable to determine the storage location